 It’s time to celebrate and party.
 Spain loves a good carnival and fiesta, and Lanzarote is no exception.
 In fact many take place throughout the year.
 Tourists and locals line the paths as the colourful parades weave through the streets.

 Fancy it?
-Start your Gran Canaria holiday search here.
+Start your Lanzarote holiday search here.